sebaconti/ESP8622-ArduLib/README.md

-# ESP8622-ArduLib
+# EspI2C
-This is a library to communicate from an Arduino to an ESP8622
+This is a library help you to make projects with an Arduino, a ESP8266 and a I2C connection